CLAMS App User Manual

 Running CLAMS App

-Once the image is built (by build) or downloaded (by pull), to create a container, run:
+Once the image is built (by docker build) or downloaded (by docker pull), to create and start a container, run:

-where /path/to/data/directory is the local location of your media files or MMIF objects and <port> is the host port number you want your container to be listening to.
-The HTTP inside the container will be listening to 5000 by default.
+where /path/to/data/directory is the local location of your media files or MMIF objects and PORT is the host port number you want your container to be listening to.
+The HTTP inside the container will be listening to 5000 by default, so the second part of the -p argument is always 5000.
 Usually any number above 1024 is fine for the host port number, and you can use the same 5000 number for the host port number.

 Note If you are using a Mac, on recent versions of macOS, port 5000 is used by Airplay Receiver by default.
 So you may need to use a different port number, or turn off the Airplay Receiver in the System Preferences to release 5000.
 For more information on safe port numbers, see IANA Port Number Registry or Wikipedia.